golemfactory/concent-deployment/README.md

     This will run the `configure.yml` playbook for you.

-### Creating `concent-deployment` machine
+### Creating `concent-deployment-server` machine

-This step creates the `concent-deployment` machine meant to be used for deployment to `mainnet`, `testnet`, `staging` clusters environment and configuration machines, disks etc.
+This step creates the `concent-deployment-server` machine meant to be used for deployment to `mainnet`, `testnet`, `staging` clusters, configuring machines, creating disks, etc.
+The playbook needs to be executed from a machine that is authorized to run `gcloud` commands on the Google Cloud project.

 - Run the `create-compute-instance-for-deployment-server.yml` playbook.

     ``` bash
-    cd concent-deployment/cloud/
+    cd concent-deployment-values/cloud/
-    ansible-playbook create-compute-instance-for-deployment-server.yml  \
+    ansible-playbook create-compute-instance-for-deployment-server.yml
-        --inventory ../../concent-deployment-values/ansible_inventory   \
-        --user      $user
     ```

 ### Configuring `concent-builder` machine

 Do this if you want to use the remote server for building and deploying.